Duet Night Abyss Commission Guide

 Escort

-• For Carmine Globules, other types of missions are recommended:
+• For Carmine Globules, other types of missions are recommended assuming you are not going to use a Commission Manual to multiply results:

 • Echoes of Missteps > Mystic Maze first is recommended for the weekly limited purchases of Carmine Globules (20 units x 200 Globules per unit x 50 Threads if Time).